zeFresk/pyrauli/docs/index.rst

-..
-Pyrauli documentation master file, created by sphinx-quickstart on Fri Aug 15 21:59:51 2025.
+.. pyrauli documentation master file, created by sphinx-quickstart on Fri Aug 15 21:51:59 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.